markmoxon/elite-source-code-bbc-micro-disc/README.md

 * The game disc on Ian Bell's website

-By default the build process builds the Stairway to Hell release, but you can build the other release as follows.
+By default the build process builds the Stairway to Hell release, but you can build a specified release using the `release=` build parameter.

+### Building the Stairway to Hell release

+You can add `release=sth` to produce the `elite-disc-sth.ssd` file containing the Stairway to Hell release, though that's the default value so it isn't necessary.

 ### Building the Ian Bell disc release